dhawaljais/todo-with-nextjs/README.md

 # todo-with-nextjs
-This is a hello world for programmers to begin with any framework.
+This is a sample project with hello world for programmers to begin with any framework.